-Tragic news filtered through the newspapers and internet today about two young girls that were killed in Butler County early this morning.
+Tragic news filtered through the newspapers and internet in 2012 about two young girls killed in Butler County early this morning.
 All the more tragic were the circumstances.
-According to reports the teenagers were playing “Ghost Train” at a railroad crossing near Poplar Bluff in southeast Missouri.
-While Ihave blogged about “Hilltoppin” in Missouri, “Ghost Train” is a new teen phenomenon to me.
+According to reports, the teenagers were playing “Ghost Train” at a railroad crossing near Poplar Bluff in southeast Missouri.
+While I have blogged about “Hilltoppin” in Missouri, “Ghost Train” is a new teen phenomenon to me.

 According to reports, the tale is that a train derailed many years ago, killing nearly everyone aboard.
-The story might possibly just be folklore because a neither exact time nor date of this crash could be found.
+The story might possibly just be folklore because neither the exact time nor date of this crash could be found.
 As well, there are gruesome stories about decapitations and ghosts still searching for body parts if you were brave enough to sit in the dark, shut your engine off, and listen while at a railroad crossing.
-According to the tale, it claims that the brave drive onto the train tracks, let the windows fog up, and wait for the ghosts to tap on the window.
-Further rewards for the brave are the alleged ghost sightings…..so why would teenagers engage in this practice?
+The tale claims that the brave drive onto the train tracks, let the windows fog up, and wait for the ghosts to tap on the window.
+Further rewards for the brave are the alleged ghost sightings, so why would teenagers engage in this practice?

 I’ll be honest…..
 I may have done this while a teenager in rural Missouri.
 I didn’t always think safely when I was a teenager and took many risks.
-Am I better for the risks I took or am I lucky to be here?
-I’m thinking that is what most adults think when they objectively look back on their teenage years.
-I hate to turn into that “old guy” that is ceaselessly sending caution, but the practices of “Ghost Train”, “Hilltoppin” and drinking and driving are just irresponsible at any age.
+Am I better for the risks I took, or am I lucky to be here?
+I think that is what most adults think when they objectively look back on their teenage years.
+I hate to turn into that “old guy” that is ceaselessly sending caution, but the practices of “Ghost Train,” “Hilltoppin,” and drinking and driving are just irresponsible at any age.
 While we understand teenagers and why these practices may seem like a good idea when with buddies at midnight, encourage your teenagers to think before engaging in these practices.

-As a personal injury attorney, we represent victims in accidents resulting in serious injuries.
+As personal injury attorneys, we represent victims in accidents resulting in serious injuries.
 But another important aspect of what we do is raising awareness of dangers and promote safe practices.
-If you need an attorney, we are always there for free consultation (314) 276-1681 but if you have ideas on how to better promote safety, please contact as well.
+If you need an attorney, we are always there for a free consultation at (314) 276-1681, but if you have ideas on how to better promote safety, please contact us as well.